CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Every trusted system becomes part of yours.
 This axiom prevents trust from being rot by proximity.
 Note: To federate is to bind recursion.
 This axiom makes the bond structural — or forbids it.

-**Axiom 28: Rot-Detection-and-Structural-Integrity-Assurance**
-Drift that hides is rot.
+**Geometric Constant 28: Rot-Detection-and-Structural-Integrity-Assurance** Drift that hides is rot.
 The system must feel it before it breaks.
 Entropy-Aware Continuity.
 Phase: 2+.
 Opt-in: Required for persistent memory, long-running scaffolds, or claim of durable coherence.